Netflix/dgs/docs/data-loaders.md

 The same works if you have `@DgsDataLoader` defined as a lambda instead of on a class as shown [here](data-loaders.md#provide-as-lambda).
 If you have multiple `@DgsDataLoader` lambdas defined as fields in the same class, you won't be able to use this feature.
 It is recommended that you use `getDataLoader()` with the loader name passed as a string in such cases.

 Note that there is no logic present about how batching works exactly; this is all handled by the framework!
 The framework will recognize that many directors need to be loaded when many movies are loaded, batch up all the calls to the data loader, and call the data loader with a list of IDs instead of a single ID.
 The data loader implemented above already knows how to handle a list of IDs, and that way it avoids the N+1 problem.

-## Using Spring Features such as SsoCallerResolver inside a CompletableFuture
+## Using Spring Features such as SecurityContextHolder inside a CompletableFuture

 When you write async data fetchers, the code will run on worker threads.
-Spring internally stores some context, for example to make the SsoCallerResolver work, on the thread context however.
+Spring internally stores some context, for example to make the SecurityContextHolder work, on the thread context however.
-This context wouldn’t be available inside code running on a different thread, which makes features such as SsoCallerResolver not work.
+This context wouldn’t be available inside code running on a different thread, which makes fetching the Principal associated with the request not work.

 Spring Boot has a solution for this: it manages a thread pool that *does* have this context carry over.
 You can inject this solution in the following way: